©Asselin: Courtesy of NYU Photo Bureau

 Principal Research Economist, African Development Bank

 Anthony Simpasa is an Economist in the Development Research Department, currently officer-in-charge of the Research Networking and Partnerships Division.
-He holds a PhD in Economics from the University of Cape Town and a Master’s Degree from the University of Botswana.
-Dr Simpasa is an AERC alumni and member of the AERC Research Network, the Global Development Network and African Finance and Economic Association.
-His research interests include microeconomics of banking; finance and investment; monetary and exchange rate policy issues; growth empirics and productivity dynamics; and economics of natural resource windfall revenues.
-Dr. Simpasa is the Task Manager of the African Economic Outlook – the Bank’s premier flagship publications and coordinates many other research projects within the division.
-Prior to joining the AfDB, Anthony worked at the Bank of Zambia for 12 years as an Economist.
+He holds a Ph.D. in Economics from the University of Cape Town and a Master’s Degree from the University of Botswana.
+Dr. Simpasa is an AERC alumnus and member of the AERC Research Network, the Global Development Network and African Finance and Economic Association.
+His research interests include the microeconomics of banking, finance and investment, monetary and exchange rate policy issues, growth empirics and productivity dynamics, and the economics of natural resource windfall revenues.
+Dr. Simpasa is the task manager of the African Economic Outlook – the Bank’s premier flagship publications and coordinates many other research projects within the division.
+Prior to joining the AfDB, Anthony worked at the Bank of Zambia for 12 years as an economist.